JoinOliverWyman/ds_challenge/README.md

 ## Execution format
 All parts could be executed in IPython Notebooks in reproducable way and stored in corresponding folders.
 However, you can earn additional points by fitting the prediction pipeline of a final model in a class with methods 'read_data', 'transform_data' and 'predict'.
 The example is in 'Additional Task' directory.

+Also, please, provide us with your name and working email somewhere in project description.
 ##### Good luck !